Overview

 - A external analysis server needs to be running on a location that can be reached by the Slide Score server.

-- The external analysis needs to be configured in the Study overview page, along with any needed questions/parameters.
+- The external analysis needs to be configured via the Site administrator menu, along with any needed questions/parameters.

 - A trigger needs to be send from the Slide viewing page, where the user is asked any configured questions.